JvanKatwijk/qt-dab/README.md

 When DX-ing, one wants to direct the antenna to different countries in different directions.
-Ideally there is a skipTable for each direction, and Qt-DAB supports that.
 The configuration widget contains a button **skipFile**, when touched a file selection menu appears where one can select a skipfile.
 **If the file does not exist yet, it will be created.**